Charles Mills (Royal Navy officer): Naval career

 Educated at the Royal Naval College, Dartmouth, Mills joined the Royal Navy in 1932.

 Mills served in the Second World War and briefly commanded HMS Brazen in 1939.
 He worked at Western Approaches Command in Liverpool at the height of the Battle of the Atlantic.
 He went on to be a signals officer at Algiers before joining the planning staff for the Normandy landings.
 He then became a signals officer based in Ceylon.

 Mills also fought in the Korean War as captain of the destroyer HMS Concord, earning the Distinguished Service Cross for his services.
 He was then made Second-in-Command of the signals school at Portsmouth, and then from 1956, he became Chief Staff Officer to the Flag Officer Second-in-Command, Mediterranean Fleet.
 He was appointed a Commander of the Order of the British Empire for services during the Suez Crisis.
 In 1959 he took command of the destroyer HMS Daring and the 2nd Destroyer Squadron and in 1963 he was made Director-General (Weapons).

 Mills was appointed Flag Officer Second-in-Command Far East Fleet in 1966 and the final Commander-in-Chief, Plymouth, in 1967.
 He retired in 1969 and became Lieutenant Governor of Guernsey.

-In retirement Mills lived at Aldeburgh in Suffolk.